 “The essence of strategy is that you must set limits on what you’re trying to accomplish.” – Michael Porter

-I was thinking about this this morning as I was thinking about my strategic projects for next year.
+I was thinking about this this morning as I was considering my strategic projects for next year.
 Last week, I officially came out of my unofficial leave of absence in my doctoral program.
 I plan on finishing that up next year.
 (Update: a car accident ended up rewriting my plans and, by the time I had recovered, new priorities emerged, notably a book deal for Start Finishing.)

 That’s one Big Project down.
 I get no more than 2 more, and that project favors or disfavors other Big Projects.
 (Big Projects = objectives or initiatives for our planners, in case you use those to help with your planning.)